reusmana/car-rental-go/README.md

 ### this is auto generate colum db

-## for how to used, you can see the documentation, in this folder
+## for how to used, you can see the document_api, in this folder